Home

 This patient routinely takes Benicar (Olmesartan medoxomil) 40mg every four hours, as part of a clinical study of antibacterials in chronic inflammatory disease.
 It is essential to continue this dose and schedule of Benicar, even in the presence of hypotension, as abrupt withdrawal can be life-threatening.

-This patient is also taking pulsed antibiotics which may provoke a cytokineAny of various protein molecules secreted by cells of the immune system that serve to regulate the immune system. storm needing ER intervention.
+This patient may also be taking pulsed antibiotics which may provoke a cytokineAny of various protein molecules secreted by cells of the immune system that serve to regulate the immune system. storm needing ER intervention.
 Cytokine storm symptoms may include:

 Along with routine lifesaving procedures, it is essential to continue oral Benicar 40mg dosing every four hours, with 20mg SL p.r.n., until symptoms subside - even if an NG tube is necessary.